hoytech/negentropy/cpp/README.md

 Nodes will split and rebalance themselves as necessary to keep the tree balanced.
 This is a major advantage over rigid data-structures like merkle-search trees and prolly trees, which are only probabilisticly balanced.

 If records are always inserted to the "right" of the tree, nodes will be fully packed.
 Otherwise, the tree attempts to keep them 50% full.
+There are more details on the tree invariants in the `negentropy/storage/btree/core.h` implementation file.